 Investors will now be able to operate in a regulated environment.

 What this Means for Malta and Blockchain Companies

 This new legislation confirms Malta’s commitment to these new technologies and willingness to welcome companies operating in this sector to the island.
 Malta had already proved to be a cryptocurrency-friendly jurisdiction and has already attracted some of the largest cryptocurrency exchanges in the world to set up their offices on the island.

 Considering each piece of legislation in more detail:

-- The Virtual Financial Assets (VFA) Bill, provides the framework regulation in relation to initial coin offerings (ICOs) and virtual currency exchanges.
+- The Virtual Financial Assets (VFA) Bill provides the framework regulation in relation to initial coin offerings (ICOs) and virtual currency exchanges.
 According to this law, no ‘issuer’ will offer a virtual financial asset to the public in or from Malta or will be able to apply for a virtual financial asset’s admission to trade on a Distributed Ledger Technology (DLT) Exchange, unless such ‘issuer’ drafts a whitepaper.
-The’ issuer’ will be required to appoint a VFA agent who must be registered with a competent authority.
+The’ issuer’ will be required to appoint a VFA agent, who must be registered with the Malta Financial Services Authority.

 The authorities in Malta will create a register of all registered VFA agents.